xiaohan2012/daily-reading/november/generating-random-spanning-trees-more-quickly-than-the-cover-time.md

-# cycle popping proof
+# cycle popping

-it's a different algorihm on surface but essentially identical to the loop-erasing algorithm (not sure why)

-## equivalence of cycle popping and LERW
+## cycle popping algorithm

-- random walk is defined by the stacks and their top elements.
-- we start with some vertex, do a random walk using the stacks.

-if we re-visited vertex (cycle encountered), we pop the cycles on that path until no cycles exist, then we redo the random walk from the same vertex.

-we repeat the above random walk until the walk touches the current tree (initially the root) and we add the visited nodes and edges to the current tree.

-then we switch to another unvisited node.

-## main idea

 - each non-root node is a associated with a stack with its neighbors (randomly generated
 - on top of each stack, it defines an directed edge. together, all edges define a directed graph
 - the graph can be a spanning tree or contains cycles

 if it contains cycles, pop the stacks associated with the cycle. continue the cycle popping until non cycle is found.

+it's a different algorihm on surface but essentially identical to the loop-erasing algorithm

+## equivalence of cycle popping and LERW

+- random walk is defined by the stacks and their top elements.
+- we start with some vertex, do a random walk using the stacks.

+if cycles are detected (revisit some vertex), we ignore the cycle and start from the same vertex again until it touches the current tree.

+"Ignoring" internally pop the cycle (redefine the random walks on the nodes in the cycle).

+It's also equivalent to loop erasing part of the LERW algorithm.

+Note that the order of the cycles being removed does not matter (proved later).

 ## main theorems